eficode-academy/docker-katas/labs/06-volumes.md

 # Docker volumes

+> *Hint: This lab only covers volumes on Docker for Linux.
+If you are on windows or mac, things can look different.*

 Not everything can be in a container.
 The whole idea is that you can start, stop and delete the containers without losing data.

 So if you need to persist data, do it outside of the containers.